 A negligent person — such as a romantic partner who accidentally forgets to close a door or yard gate — is not morally culpable in the same way as an abusive social predator who intentionally lets a pet out the door to cause harm to the animal or to spite their mate.

-A social predator, on the other hand, is likely to not only leave the gate open in secret (situationally abusing the pet and their partner), then will lie about it, blame the victim (the loving pet owner), and will verbally assault the victimized party while denying their own accountability.
+A social predator, on the other hand, is likely to not only leave the gate open in secret (situationally abusing the pet and their partner), and then will lie about it, blame the victim (the loving pet owner), and will verbally assault the victimized party while denying their own accountability.

 When a person goes through such gross social gyrations to provoke duress in others while attention-demanding and choosing to behave in ways that are deliberate, calculated, and abusive, they are guilty of engaging in social malfeasance.
 If it happens in a home, the net result produced is domestic abuse; in a workplace, you end up with workplace bullying.